-Imagine each data point pulling a rubber sheet, and a ball rolling on this surface.
+Imagine each data point pulling various parts of a rubber sheet (according to $\ell({f w},z)$ ), and a ball rolling on this surface.

 - When all are considered, you have a very accurate understanding of the true loss - Batch gradient descent.
 Good but computationally expensive consider every point before taking a step! - When just a few are considered, you get a rough idea of the true loss - SGD.
 Much cheaper but the ball will change directions as different points are drawn each step.